 Gandii Baat Actress Gehana Vasisth Suffers Cardiac Arrest; In Critical Condition

-Gehana Vasisth, who was seen in Alt Balaji's web series Gandii Baat, suffered a cardiac arrest during the filming of a web series at Madh island.
-As per an IANS report, the actress was admitted to hospital on Thursday in an extremely critical condition, after being on a long working shift without taking proper nutrition.
-She has been put on ventilator and other life-saving equipment in Raksha Hospital in Mumbai's Malad area.
+Gehana Vasisth, who was seen in Alt Balaji's web series Gandii Baat, suffered a cardiac arrest during the filming of a web series at Madh Island, Mumbai.
+As per an IANS report, the actress was admitted to hospital on Thursday in an extremely critical condition, after being on a long work shift without proper nutrition.
+She has been put on a ventilator and other life-saving equipment in Raksha Hospital in Mumbai's Malad area.

 Doctor Reveals The Reason For Gehana Vasisth’s Condition

-As per the report, doctor suspect that the reason for Gehana's condition might be due an adverse reaction between prescription drugs and certain energy drinks consumed by her.
-It is being said that the actress fell unconscious while shooting at Madh island for a web series and was immediately rushed to the hospital.
+As per the report, the doctor suspect the reason for Gehana's condition to be an adverse reaction between prescription drugs and certain energy drinks consumed by her.
+It is being said that the actress fell unconscious while shooting at Madh Island for a web series and was immediately rushed to the hospital.

 Gehana’s Condition Is Extremely Critical Now

 The doctor and head of Raksha Hospital, Pranav Kabra revealed to IANS that Gehana was brought in with no pulse and extremely low blood pressure.
 He said that it took two hours to revive her pulse and she was given electric shock treatment.
-The doctor revealed that she is not responding to treatment and has difficulty breathing.
+The doctor revealed that the actress is not responding to treatment and has difficulty in breathing.

-He further added that she has been put on ventilator and described her condition as extremely critical for now.
+He further added that she has been put on a ventilator and described her condition to be extremely critical for now.

 The Doctor Says…